0x746172656b/homelab-infra/README.md

 # k8s-homelab

 A self-hosted homelab managed entirely from Git.
-A Talos Kubernetes cluster is reconciled by Flux, and a set of Docker hosts is reconciled by Ansible.
+A Talos Kubernetes cluster is reconciled by Flux, a set of Docker hosts is reconciled by Ansible, and public DNS is managed with Terraform.
 Pushing to `main` is the only deploy step.

 ## Architecture

-Two control planes, one repo:
+Three control planes, one repo:

 - **Kubernetes** runs on a 3-node Talos Linux cluster.
 Flux watches this repo and applies the desired state on an interval, with pruning, so the cluster always matches